HTML

 Bad Code

-The bad version may look acceptable, but it hides meaning behind generic containers.
+The bad version may look acceptable, but it hides navigation and content meaning behind generic containers.

 Takeaways